 About me

-I have been playing Club cricket since 1975, mostly in Essex but also for three years in Cheshire.
-I still play regularly, having recently qualified for the Essex Seniors (over60s), but have been spending more time coaching — currently UKCC2 (ECB Coach), and always looking for learning opportunities.
+I do still play regularly, having recently qualified for the Essex Seniors (over60s), but spend more time coaching — currently UKCC2 (ECB Coach), and always looking for learning opportunities.

-I’ll be writing mostly on the Club game – coaching and developing young (and not so young) players, League rules, umpires (always with the greatest respect, of course, especially now I have joined the men in the white coats), why the game isn’t as good today as it was when I first started playing…
+I’ll be writing here mostly on the Club game – coaching and developing young (and not so young) players, League rules, umpires (always with the greatest respect, of course, especially now I have joined the men in the white coats), why the game isn’t as good today as it was when I first started playing…

 There might be a few diversions into the First Class arena…after all, we all think we know better than the pros and the England selectors!